-Section 12O(5) provides that a taxpayer may deduct from income an amount in respect of expenditure incurred to acquire exploitation rights in a film.
-The amount of the deduction is equal to the amount of any expenditure incurred to acquire the exploitation rights less any amount received or accrued during any year of assessment in respect of that film.29 The amount received or accrued includes the amount received from the DTI incentive (see 6).
+Section 12O(5) provides that, notwithstanding section 23(f), a taxpayer may deduct from income an amount in respect of expenditure incurred to acquire exploitation rights in a film.32 The amount of the deduction is equal to the amount of any expenditure incurred to acquire the exploitation rights less any amount received or accrued during any year of assessment in respect of that film.33 Expenditure incurred to acquire exploitation rights excludes contributions investors make subsequent to acquiring the exploitation right.
+This arises because even if those subsequent contributions are made in proportion to the exploitation rights held they are not made to acquire the relevant rights as the investor already holds the right.
+The key question, which must be answered based on the facts of the particular case, is whether the expenditure is being made to acquire the exploitation right.
+The amount received or accrued includes the amount received from the DTI incentive (see 6).
 The deduction is often referred to as a deduction of the net loss.